-Adobe Captivate - Setting up a presentation to report a quiz grade to a learning management system (UW-Madison)
+Adobe Captivate - Setting up a project to report a quiz grade to a learning management system using SCORM (UW-Madison)

-You can connect a Captivate project to your Learning Management System (like D2L or Moodle) gradebook if you want to see how a student did on a quiz or activity within a Captivate learning object.
+You can connect a Captivate project to your Learning Management System (like D2L, Moodle, or Canvas) gradebook if you want to see how a student did on a quiz or activity within a Captivate learning object.
 Captivate uses a standard called SCORM to communicate with the LMS gradebook.

 Why would you want to use a SCORM enabled Captivate object?

 SCORM enables you to connect a Captivate object to a LMS gradebook item.
 It can be especially useful for professional programs where there needs to be a record of a student completing an online activity.